 Hire me as your book editor so you have a strong project to market.

-I’ve been thinking a lot about social media marketing for writers.
+I’ve been thinking a lot about how to promote a book and social media marketing for writers.
 Every week, I get emails offering guest posts, articles, contests, programs, services, etc. The well-meaning writer always says that they’re offering me an opportunity.
 My blog and social media channels are pretty humble, but I do get a fair amount of beautiful, wise, talented readers.
 I’ve been around a long time.
 It’s not surprising that I come up on search engines and in rankings for people who are looking to market their whatever.

 On principle, I turn their offers down, because I don’t want to use this blog to sell stuff.
 (Other than the occasional reminder about my book and services, of course.
 A girl’s gotta eat!)
 I won’t feature someone’s guest post, unless they’re someone I know personally or professionally and I like their idea.
 I resist the idea of flooding my readers with a product or app when I know the average writer struggles with the very idea of scraping together enough focus to practice their craft.